FHIR/fhir.js/README.md

 ## API

-### Create instalce of fhir service
+### Create instance of the FHIR client

-To communicate with concrete FHIR server, you should create instance of api, passing configuration object & adapter object.
+To communicate with concrete FHIR server, you can create instance of the FHIR client, passing a configuration object & adapter object.
 Adapters are implemented for concrete frameworks/libs (see below).

 ```
 var cfg = {